UpstateIndie/UpstateIndie.github.io/_posts/2019-12-17-T3DPlayerAnim_I.md

   <img src="/img/ShapeEdNodes.PNG" height="586">
   </div>
 </p><br>
 Now click <b>mixamorig_HeadTop_End</b> and rename it to <b>CAM</b> and hit enter.
 After performing these changes click the file button(4 in image above) to save the changes.
 Go ahead and exit Torque now and restart it.
-Now when we load into the EmptyLevel mission our camera is hooked up to our new CAM node and we see things from a better perspective:
+Now when we load into the EmptyLevel mission our camera is hooked up to our new CAM node and we see things from a better perspective.
 <br>
 <p>
   <div align="center">